I’ve always disliked The 48 Laws of Power, but not because it’s a bad book.

 Ideas like “never outshine the master” and “mask your intentions” are relevant in political and corporate environments where emergent power hierarchies and manipulation are inevitable.

-And in these environments, it’s definitely in your best interest to operate under these principles - if you don’t, you’ll probably lose out to someone who does.
+And in these environments, it’s definitely in your best interest to operate under these principles.
+If you don’t, you’ll probably lose to someone who does.

 Because of this, I would never opt into participating in these environments.